Fly to Auckland, one of New Zealand’s largest and most exciting cities. Upon arrival, transfer to your luxury hotel.

-Enjoy the day learning about indigenous Maori culture as you discover Tamaki Makaurau (Auckland) and Te Wao Nui o Tiriwa (Waitakere Ranges) on Auckland's West Coast.
-View several ancient volcanoes and marvel at the architecture of the Auckland Museum, one of New Zealand's most beautiful buildings.
-Explore the boutique suburb of Parnell, restored in the old colonial style with many beautiful mansions and along Tamaki Drive, one of the world's most beautiful city drives.
-See several stunning beaches along Auckland's shoreline including Mission Bay, arguably Auckland's most well-known beach.
+Spend the day learning about indigenous Maori culture as you discover Auckland and the west-coast park of Waitakere Ranges.
+View several ancient volcanoes and marvel at the architecture of the Auckland Museum, one of New Zealand's grandest buildings.
+Explore the boutique suburb of Parnell, restored in the old colonial style with many attractive mansions; and along Tamaki Drive, a famously scenic coastal road.
+See several stunning beaches along Auckland's shoreline including Mission Bay, arguably the city’s most well-known beach.

-Pass through mountain passes and over stunning plains as you head south to the east-coast city of Christchurch.
+Navigate mountain passes and sweeping plains as you head southwards, to the east-coast city of Christchurch.
 In this region you’ll find the Banks Peninsula, a rugged, volcanic protrusion riddled with quiet bays and ancient lava flows.

-It’s 200 miles from Franz Josef to Queenstown but you’ll barely notice the distance, distracted by the wild west coast and the myriad of lakes, white rivers, alpine passes and curious kea (alpine parrots) that you’ll encounter.
-You’ll nonetheless deserve a well-earned rest when you reach the Azur Lodge in Queenstown.
-On a hilltop, set against some of New Zealand’s most emotive scenery, you’ll stay in one of nine private contemporary villas, making the most of the memorable view and the fantastic facilities.
+It’s 350 kilometres from Franz Josef to Queenstown, but you’ll barely notice the distance, distracted by the wild west coast and the myriad of lakes, white rivers, alpine passes and curious kea (alpine parrots) along the way.
+Nonetheless, a well-earned rest awaits at your luxury lodge, set against some of New Zealand’s most emotive scenery.
+Stay in a stand-alone contemporary villa, making the most of the memorable view and fantastic facilities.

-Depart on your Drive-Cruise-Fly tour of Milford Sound.
-Travel by luxury coach by the shores of Lake Wakatipu and along the spectacular alpine Milford Road, with photography stops en route.
+Depart on your drive-cruise-fly tour of Milford Sound.
+Travel via luxury coach by the shores of Lake Wakatipu and along the spectacular alpine Milford Road, with photography stops en route.
 On reaching Milford Sound, cruise the fiord onboard a modern vessel, looking out for seals, dolphins and penguins.
-After lunch, the final stage of the tour entails a scenic return flight to Queenstown.
-You’ll experience 35 minutes of snow-capped mountains, dramatic waterfalls and expansive views over Lake Wakatipu.
+After lunch, the final stage of your tour entails a scenic return flight to Queenstown; experience 35 minutes of snow-capped mountains, dramatic waterfalls and expansive views over Lake Wakatipu.

-Enjoy your final day in New Zealand at your leisure.
-You may like to relax and explore the city, or you can find out why Queenstown is the adventure capital of the world.
-Those with a room for a little more excitement can take part in bungy-jumping, jetboating, zip lining, skydiving, white-water rafting and many other activities – there really is no shortage of things to do.
+Enjoy your final day in New Zealand at leisure.
+Unwind, explore the city, or find out why Queenstown is the adventure capital of the world by sampling its wide array of activities.
+This includes bungee jumping, jetboating, zip lining, skydiving, quad biking and many other high-octane pursuits – there really is no shortage of things to do.